iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 - quantification benchmarking event:
   - BED file with identified unique poly(A) sites and TPM values for each site
   - BED file with identified unique poly(A) sites and relative usage values for each site
-  - BED file with coordinates of regions (e.g. terminal exons, genes) and the relative usage values for each region
 - differential usage benchmarking event:
   - TSV file with gene ID and significance of differential PAS usage